 How To Get To the Rome Catacombs

 Getting around Rome by bus can be a little confusing if you don’t know the city very well or can’t speak Italian.
-If you’re worried about using public transportation, we recommend taking a group tour led by an expert guide.
+If using public transportation worries you, we recommend going with an expert guide on a group tour.
 This way, you can take private transportation directly to the Domitilla Catacombs without having to worry about logistics.

 11 Things To See at the Rome Catacombs